kant/watson-training-from-on-prem-data/README.md

 up for Watson Studio](https://www.ibm.com/cloud/watson-studio), which you can do for free.

+[TODO: Need to create a service instance through the catalog]

 ### Create a Db2 Warehouse on IBM Cloud

 Next, you'll need to [create a Db2 Warehouse